Fixed-wing aircraft: Free-flying aircraft controls

-A craft may have two pilots' seats with dual controls, allowing two pilots to take turns.
-This is often used for training or for longer flights.
+A craft may have two pilot seats with dual controls, allowing two to take turns.

-The control system may allow full or partial automation of flight, such as an autopilot, a wing leveler, or a flight management system.
-An unmanned aircraft has no pilot but is controlled remotely or via means such as gyroscopes or other forms of autonomous control.
+The control system may allow full or partial automation, such as an autopilot, a wing leveler, or a flight management system.
+An unmanned aircraft has no pilot and is controlled remotely or via gyroscopes, computers/sensors or other forms of autonomous control.

 Cockpit instrumentation

 On manned fixed-wing aircraft, instruments provide information to the pilots, including flight, engines, navigation, communications, and other aircraft systems that may be installed.

-The six basic instruments, sometimes referred to as the "six pack", are as follows:
+The six basic instruments, sometimes referred to as the six pack, are: